-When a blind beggar heard that Jesus was passing by on the road to Nazarene, he began calling out, “Jesus Son of David, have mercy on me.”
+When a blind beggar heard that Jesus, who was passing by on the road to Nazarene, was the cause of all the commotion around him, he began calling out, “Jesus Son of David, have mercy on me.”

 People in the crowd scolded him, but he shouted even louder, “Son of David, have mercy on me”.
 Jesus stopped and having ordered the beggar to be brought to him asked, “What do you want?”
 The man replied, “Lord, let me see again”.

 Jesus restored the beggar’s sight saying, “Your faith has healed you”.
 The delighted man, not only praised God but, joined Jesus on his onward journey.